Growing smarter – sustainable mobility in East Africa

 • Ethiopia:

-• The Addis Ababa Transport Bureau, with support from ITDP’s IKI-supported project, is developing a three-year Non-Motorised Transport Implementation Plan, which outlines a set of immediate actions that can be taken to improve the walking and cycling environment.
+• In 2025 the Addis Ababa Transport Bureau, with support from the project, developed a four-year Non-Motorised Transport (NMT) Implementation Plan, the third Implementation Plan under the NMT Strategy, outlining a set of immediate actions that can be taken to improve the walking and cycling environment.
 The Implementation Plan accompanies the 10-year Addis Ababa Non-Motorized Transport Strategy, which identifies key goals, quantitative indicators, and implementation targets.

 • Kenya:

-• The project is supporting Nairobi City County with the design of streets in the Nairobi central business district and the Westlands district.
-The project aims to create equitable and inclusive streetscapes that wider footpaths, safe pedestrian crossings, street trees, and organised parking areas for public transport vehicles.
+• The project supported Nairobi City County with the design of streets in the Nairobi central business district and Westlands district.
+The street design will result in equitable and inclusive streetscapes with wider footpaths, safe pedestrian crossings, street trees, and organised parking areas for public transport vehicles.

-• The project is supporting implementation of enhanced non-motorized transport in the City of Kisumu: improved streets will include wider footpaths, protected bike lanes, pedestrian crossings, and other street elements that will enhance the safety and comfort of pedestrians and cyclists.
+• From April 2024 to January 2025 the Project supported the preparation of the conceptual design for the Kisumu phase 2 NMT corridor.
+It is part of the Kisumu Sustainable Urban Mobility Plan supporting implementation of enhanced non-motorized transport in the City of Kisumu: improved streets will include wider footpaths, protected bike lanes, pedestrian crossings, and other street elements that will enhance the safety and comfort of pedestrians and cyclists.

-• In partnership with the Nairobi Metropolitan Area Transport Authority, ITDP developed a travel demand model for public transport services in greater Nairobi as a basis for a public transport service plan.
+• In partnership with the Nairobi Metropolitan Area Transport Authority, the project developed a travel demand model for public transport services in greater Nairobi as a basis for a public transport service plan.

 • Rwanda: